 Ceramics designer and a sculptor Lubomir Tomaszewski has gone down in the history of post-war Polish design as a man of extraordinary talent, even though he devoted only ten years of his life to the discipline.
 He was best known for creating decorative figurines and functional ceramic pieces like coffee sets in spiffy new guises.
+He was born on 9th June 1923 in Warsaw, died on 15th November 2018 in New York.

 After World War II, he took up studies at the Architecture Department of the Warsaw Technical Academy and at the Sculpture Department of the Academy of Fine Arts.
 After three years’ study, a serious illness forced him to drop out of the former.
 He graduated from the latter in 1955.
 In an interview he recalled: